 Update #3: Grr.
 Didn’t make it again.

-Footnote: The article in the Chicago Sun-Times appears to have been archived.
+Footnotes: The article in the Chicago Sun-Times appears to have been archived.